Reginald Swartz

 Sir Reginald William Colin Swartz KBE (14 April 1911 – 2 February 2006) was an Australian Liberal Party politician who was Minister during the governments of Sir Robert Menzies, Harold Holt and John Gorton.
 In particular, he is best known as the Minister for Civil Aviation between 1966 and 1969.

 He represented the Division of Darling Downs in the House of Representatives between 1949 and 1972 and was a member of the Government for the entire length of his parliamentary service.

 Swartz Barracks at the Oakey Army Aviation Centre is named for him.

 Early life

 Swartz was born in Brisbane in 1911 and attended Toowoomba Grammar School.
-He joined the 2nd AIF during World War II.
-Swartz was a member of the 2/26th Infantry Battalion of the Australian 8th Division in the Battle of Malaya.
+He was born to father John Swartz and worked as a sales clerk before he joined the 2nd AIF during World War II.
+Swartz was a member of the 2/26th Infantry Battalion of the Australian 8th Division in the Battle of Malaya at the rank of Lieutenant.
 After capture by the Japanese, he was a prisoner of war in Changi prison and worked on the Burma–Thailand Railway.
 He was appointed a Member of the Order of the British Empire for his war service.

 In 1988, he accompanied John Howard along with two other parliamentarians who were former POWs, John Carrick and Tom Uren, to the opening of the Hellfire Pass Memorial Museum, commemorating the 2700 Australians who died working on the Burma-Thailand Railway.